learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 'X not X X X took X'
 ```

-**d)** Convert the given *markdown* headers to corresponding *anchor* tags.
+**4)** Convert the given *markdown* headers to corresponding *anchor* tags.
 Consider the input to start with one or more `#` characters followed by space and word characters.
 The `name` attribute is constructed by converting the header to lowercase and replacing spaces with hyphens.
 Can you do it without using a capture group?

 ```ruby
 >>> header1 = '# Regular Expressions'